nico-bachner/md-paper/README.md

 # Markdown Paper

-A tool to convert Markdown to PDF via LaTeX. \
+A tool to write scientific papers in Markdown and then convert them to PDF via LaTeX. \
 Primarily designed for writing scientific papers

+*Only designed to work on Mac, but should also work on linux*

 Uses [Pandoc](https://pandoc.org) and [pdflatex](https://www.latex-project.org).